facebook/folly/README.md

 including files, e.g. `#include <folly/FBString.h>`.

-The directory structure is flat (mimicking the namespace structure), i.e. we don't have an elaborate directory hierarchy (it is possible this will change in future versions).
+The directory structure is flat (mimicking the namespace structure), i.e. we don't have an elaborate directory hierarchy (this may change in future versions).
 The subdirectory `experimental` contains files that are used inside folly and possibly at Facebook but not considered stable enough for client use.
 Your code should not use files in `folly/experimental` lest it may break when you update Folly.